statuc30721/eks_class06_aws_arma/account_management/account_setup.md

+# Environment Setup
+1. Set AWS region to the region you intend to manage AWS IAM accounts.

+2. Set the storage backend to the region where you will be managing AWS IAM accounts.
+This S3 bucket will store your terraform "state" files to allow for recovery and management by other users versus maintaining a local state file on a account managers system.

 # Create an AWS IAM Group and users

 1. Switch to the account_management directory.

+- Set your AWS CLI account profile to a user who can perform account administration including creation, deletion and policy management.

 2. Revise the file named iam-devops-group.tf